All Episodes

 That's 1-800-825-5033.

-Back now to Bud Hopkins and Bud, I guess we should retrace here because I just got the following from Brian.
+And, Bud, I guess we should retrace here because I just got the following from Brian.

-Art, I've been listening to the show and thus far I haven't heard Bud tell the listeners what the Lady of the Sands said to the important political figure.
+Art, I've been listening to the show and thus far, I haven't heard Bud tell the listeners what the lady of the sands said to the important political figure.

 What was said, I believe, is the reason for the abduction and may give some insight as to what the aliens are doing here.